bitcointranscripts/bitcointranscripts/wasabi/research-club/cjdns.md

 Speaker 1: 00:48:33

-I wanted to make one final plug here is that because the Packet ecosystem has this institution of the network steward, we are always looking for projects and people who are developing technology in the space who need that funding, because the packet network steward funds whatever will help benefit the objective of the project.
+I wanted to make one final plug here is that because the Packet ecosystem has this institution of the network steward, we are always looking for projects and people who are developing technology in the space who need that funding, because the Packet network steward funds whatever will help benefit the objective of the project.
-So it's something that Wasabi Wallet can potentially participate in, or any of the side projects of Wasabi Wallet can potentially participate by proposing a project to the packet network steward and that can be funded.
+So it's something that Wasabi wallet can potentially participate in, or any of the side projects of Wasabi wallet can potentially participate by proposing a project to the Packet network steward and that can be funded.
-It'll be funded in packet but you know you can liquidate that to whatever you want and that's a way that we're able to bootstrap a lot of the technology that we need for this network to work.
+It'll be funded in Packet but you know you can liquidate that to whatever you want and that's a way that we're able to bootstrap a lot of the technology that we need for this network to work.
 And that again is one of the reasons why we couldn't have just done this on top of Bitcoin, because we need that aspect of the financing to build out all of this infrastructure that we need.

 ## How many clients are running the software? / pkt.chat